Scakah/PCs/enclave/Marcus_Carpenter.md

 - Mk IXa Reloading Battery (Powderpouch)
 - Technical Emergency Services Baseball cap with spork atop the brim (Börk)
 - Mk XXIV Longaxe (Balta)
+- MK () Plate Carrier (Heroic Cure-ass)

+## Perks

+- Listen Up!: Initiating Mehter by telling allies of the Plan instead will enhance their effectiveness when playing their part.
+- Airlift: Humbaracı may instead pepper the area with lightweight relief supplies

 ## Appearance